chef/chef-web-docs/chef_master/source/chef_repo.rst

 cookbooks/
 -----------------------------------------------------
-The ``cookbooks/`` directory is used to store the cookbooks that are used by the chef-client when configuring the various systems in the organization.
+The ``cookbooks/`` directory is used to store the cookbooks that are used by the Chef Infra Client when configuring the various systems in the organization.
 This directory contains the cookbooks that are used to configure systems in the infrastructure.
 Each cookbook can be configured to contain cookbook-specific copyright, email, and license data.

 data_bags/
 -----------------------------------------------------
 The ``data_bags/`` directory is used to store all of the data bags that exist for an organization.
-Each sub-directory corresponds to a single data bag on the Chef server and contains a JSON file for each data bag item.
+Each sub-directory corresponds to a single data bag on the Chef Infra Server and contains a JSON file for each data bag item.
 If a sub-directory does not exist, then create it using SSL commands.
-After a data bag item is created, it can then be uploaded to the Chef server.
+After a data bag item is created, it can then be uploaded to the Chef Infra Server.

 environments/
 -----------------------------------------------------
-The ``environments/`` directory is used to store the files that define the environments that are available to the Chef server.
+The ``environments/`` directory is used to store the files that define the environments that are available to the Chef Infra Server.
 The environments files can be Ruby DSL files (.rb) or they can be JSON files (.json).
-Use knife to install environment files to the Chef server.
+Use knife to install environment files to the Chef Infra Server.

 roles/
 -----------------------------------------------------
-The ``roles/`` directory is used to store the files that define the roles that are available to the Chef server.
+The ``roles/`` directory is used to store the files that define the roles that are available to the Chef Infra Server.
 The roles files can be Ruby DSL files (.rb) or they can be JSON files (.json).
-Use knife to install role files to the Chef server.
+Use knife to install role files to the Chef Infra Server.

 chefignore Files
 =====================================================
-The chefignore file is used to tell knife which cookbook files in the chef-repo should be ignored when uploading data to the Chef server.
+The chefignore file is used to tell knife which cookbook files in the chef-repo should be ignored when uploading data to the Chef Infra Server.
 The type of data that should be ignored includes swap files, version control data, build output data, and so on.
 The chefignore file uses the ``File.fnmatch`` Ruby syntax to define the ignore patterns using ``*``, ``**``, and ``?`` wildcards.

 * A pattern is relative to the cookbook root
 * A pattern may contain relative directory names